JackKnox/Ember/README.md

 - **The Protocol** defines the contract: API shapes, data formats, object lifetimes, synchronization rules, and extension mechanisms.
 - **Drivers** implement that contract for a specific platform.
+- **Extensions** allow for innovation without changing the contract.
 - **Your application** targets the Protocol — never a Driver directly.

 This means your application stays portable while Drivers evolve independently to support new platforms, APIs, and hardware capabilities.